 |PE ratio annualized||168||485|

-While the fundamental performance was far less than attractive, the current valuation multiples of the company make the stock price seem more like a house of cards.
+While the fundamental performance was far less than attractive, the current valuation multiples of the company make the WebMD stock price seem more like a house of cards.
 The company enjoys an LTM price to sales ratio of 4 and an annualized P/E ratio of 168.

 The current valuation multiples of the two companies are super-premium.
-The super-premium levels of the current price combined with the weak fundamentals make the two stocks an insane gamble and not just an extremely risky bet.
-We the bulls at Amigo would be far more comfortable going short on the two stocks rather than trying to benefit from any further upside as the stocks have a huge downside risk fundamentally.
+The super-premium levels of the current stock price combined with the weak fundamentals make the two stocks an insane gamble and not just an extremely risky bet.
+We at Amigobulls would be far more comfortable going short on the two stocks rather than trying to benefit from any further upside as the stocks have a huge downside risk fundamentally.
 As an investor this might be the right time to book profits and count the gains which you have had, as the gains from these two stocks have been gambles which came off rather than investments which paid off.